YashShrivastava10/undoRedo/README.md

 - **GitHub:** [GitPal](https://github.com/YashShrivastava10)
 - **LinkedIn:** [linkedin.com/in/yash-shrivastava-7980911bb/](https://www.linkedin.com/in/yash-shrivastava-7980911bb/)

-Thank you for using Synonyms!
+Thank you for using UndoRedo!